namdz911/fina367-spring2020-unl/credit_risk.md

 </details>

 ##### Practice
-- See [Problem 1](#problem-1) for more practice!
+- See [Problem 2](#problem-2) for more practice!
 ---

 <a id='example-4'></a>

 #### ![](./pic/note1515.png) Example 4

-<iframe width="640" height="480" allowTransparency="true" mozallowfullscreen webkitallowfullscreen allowfullscreen style="background-color:transparent;" frameBorder="0" src="https://app.vidgrid.com/embed/BH43CWLz9qeU"></iframe>
+<iframe title="Credit Risk - Example 4" width="512" height="288" allowTransparency="true" mozallowfullscreen webkitallowfullscreen allowfullscreen style="background-color:transparent;" frameBorder="0" src="https://app.vidgrid.com/embed/BH43CWLz9qeU"></iframe>

 >Consider a firm whose 1-year zero-coupon bonds currently yield 10%.
 The yield on 1-year zero-coupon Treasury bonds is 8%.
 What is this firm’s implied probability of default if bondholders expect to recover \$.60 on the dollar if the firm defaults?
 Assume periodicity of 1.